 So why does anyone become a Keeper in the first place?
 What’s good about being a goalkeeper?

 It’s an interesting question.
-Here’s all the best things about being a goalkeeper.
+Here are all the best things about being a goalkeeper.

 Being Unique

 Any goalkeeper will tell you: we’re a different breed.
-You know right from the moment you start playing football that you’re not quite like the other 10 players on your team.
+From the moment you start playing football, you realise you’re not quite like the other 10 players on your team.

-As a Keeper you know that only those with the ability to think for themselves; someone responsible, level-headed, dependable can be entrusted with the #1 jersey.
-You’re the special one (not you, Mourinho) that has the job that 10/11 others instinctively shied away from.
-And that’s something to be proud of.
+As a Keeper, you know that only those who can think independently — responsible, level-headed, and dependable individuals — are fit to wear the #1 jersey.
+You’re the special one (not you, Mourinho) entrusted with a role that 10 others instinctively avoided.
+And that’s something to take pride in.

 Becoming A Leader

-Becoming a responsible leader and commanding respect is one of the most rewarding aspects of being a goalkeeper.
-And gaining that experience can have a positive impact in many other areas of life — such as your career outside of football.
+Becoming a commanding leader is one of the most fulfilling aspects of being a goalkeeper.
+This experience also translates into other areas of life, including your career outside football.

 Assisting Goals